AaronAppel/QwerkE/Documentation/Mirror Library.md

 In order to separate types and instances, each type must have a unique ID/key/identifier, but that is already enforced by language in the form of variable names, so since Mirror takes in the unique variable names, Mirror can support most use cases.

+Serialized types must have an empty constructor to let the serialization code instantiate the object in place with all available state.
+An initialize() will will need to be made for additional state setup.

 ## More info:
 I created Mirror to solve an old problem I had when first working on my game engine [QwerkE](https://github.com/AaronAppel/QwerkE) in college.
 I was interested in simplifying the process of serialization and deserializing code objects to data structures using the [cJSON](https://github.com/DaveGamble/cJSON) library.
 I thought there had to be a better way to tell an object to serialize itself without having to type out each parameter each time I added a new one.
 Some effort into searching was made, and as I didn't care to import the Boost library, or implement some more convoluted solutions, I gave up trying.
 Fast forward 4 years later, and I resumed work on my game engine, only to pick up the old problem that I had left behind.
 This go around, with more experience and internet information accumulation time, I searched and searched until I found something that resembled what I wanted.
 At first, it didn't work, but it did!
 And with more massaging I was able to extend the supported types, add templated methods with macros, then recursion for traversing complex and larger scale data trees/code objects.